The Beano's Dennis the Menace and Gnasher Show

 The Beano's Dennis the Menace and Gnasher Show is a British puppet series based on characters from The Beano comic, which aired on The Children's Channel between 5 November 1990 and 29 November 1991.
 The show was directed and produced by Bob Harvey, Dan Maddicott and Robb Hart and written by Mike Barfield, with voices by Logan Murray.

 Plot

 The series follows the adventures of Dennis the Menace and his pet dog Gnasher, who cause chaos and destruction around Beanotown.
 They torment and play pranks on people, including Mum and Dad, who want less mischief from their son, and Walter the Softy, whom Dennis delights in terrorising.
 However, the menaces find themselves receiving their comeuppance in the end, with their victims getting the last laugh.

 In addition to the regular episodes, Dennis and Gnasher also appeared in "Dennis Link Shows".
-These segments took place in the Dennis' den, where he and Gnasher would read viewer mail and present other programming on The Children's Channel.
+These segments took place in Dennis' den, where he and Gnasher would read viewer mail and present other programming on The Children's Channel.